All Episodes

 Are you prepared to do that?

-Wife says, What does he think?
+Wife says, what does he think?

-I'm not gonna be a slave.
+I'm not going to be a slave.

-There's no way they don't get married.
+They don't get married.

 This is what marriage school is.